datalyticsllc/angular-pdf/README.md

 </CORSConfiguration>
 ```

-You should now be able to server
+You should now be able to view the PDF in the webpage :-)